Work & Career

 Gwen Stefani used to take ice cream orders before she became a singer/songwriter.
 It was actually her first job ever—she really has come a long way!

 Before becoming a famous actress and then a member of the British royal family, Meghan Markle used to do calligraphy for weddings and events.
 She also taught calligraphy classes.
 Back in 2005, she even wrote the wedding invitations for Robin Thicke and Paula Patton.
-Find out the weirdest jobs you had no idea you could apply for.
+Before you become famous, check out the weirdest jobs you had no idea you could apply for.

 Tom Cruise used to carry suitcases before he became a well-known actor.
 At one point, he also wanted to be a Catholic Priest.